 What amenities are offered at KaMilo?

-A resort within a resort, KaMilo features a recreation center complete with a gathering hale, great lawn, fitness hale, family pool, two hot tubs and adult lap pool.
+A resort within a resort, KaMilo features a recreation center complete with a gathering hale, great lawn, fitness hale, family pool, two hot tubs and a tranquil and secluded pool.
 Residents will also automatically have the opportunity to become members of the Mauna Lani Advantage Program, which provides access to the exclusive beach club, discounted golf on the resorts two championship courses, discounts on hotel services and other distinctive benefits.

-How much will the KaMilo Homes and Cottages sell for?
+How much will the KaMilo Homes sell for?

-Prices start from the $800k’s depending on location and floor plan.
+Prices start from the $900k’s depending on location and floor plan.

 Who is developing KaMilo?